LuemmelSec/PMP-Decrypter/README.md

 # Build
 I used Visual Studio 2017, .Net Framework 4 and release mode.
 If you dare, you can use the precompiled version.

+# Countermeasures

+Honestly speaking: If a company which wants to connect to such critical assets takes security like this, I would not recommend using this at all.
+You could restrict access to the reg keys, so that not everyone is able to read them.

+If you operate it, where ever possible use low privileged, dedicated accounts.
+Sending mails with your DA account is not the best idea you might have.